REVrobotics/SPARK-MAX-Server/README.md

 Moved to its own repo [SPARK-Max-Client](https://github.com/REVrobotics/SPARK-MAX-Client)

+## Usage

+This tool can either be used as a command line tool (CLI), or remote server.
+When used as a command line tool, help strings for each command can be accessed by typing `sparkmax.exe [command] help`

+When setting parameters, the value is not saved to the flash until commanded to do so.
+This can be done by calling `sparkmax.exe burn`

+### CLI Examples

+**Firmware Version**
+To read the firmware version

+`sparkmax.exe firmware`
+> *Firmware version v0.1.342*

+**Ramp Rates**
+To read the ramp rate type

+`sparkmax.exe parameter kRampRate`
+Output> *100.0000*

+To set the ramp rate:

+`sparkmax.exe parameter kRampRate 1`
+`sparkmax.exe burn`

+### Remote Server

+The RPC server uses ZeroMQ with messages defined by protocol buffers.
+There is currenly a single socket which can connect to a single client, which runs commands.
+This interface is designed for the SPARK MAX Client, any connection can send commands.
+To run the server, run

+`sparkmax.exe -r`

 ## Known Issues

-On Linux machines with ModemManager installed, the device may show up as busy for ~15 seconds while modem manager tries to decide if its a modem.
+- On Linux machines with ModemManager installed, the device may show up as busy for ~15 seconds while modem manager tries to decide if its a modem.
 To disable this add a custom UDEV rule, [here](https://linux-tips.com/t/prevent-modem-manager-to-capture-usb-serial-devices/284) is a detailed description. **VID** = 0483 **PID** = 5740

 For example:

 */etc/udev/rules.d/99-ttyacms.rules* has the line:

 `ATTRS{idVendor}=="0483" ATTRS{idProduct}=="5740", ENV{ID_MM_DEVICE_IGNORE}="1"`

+- ‘Burn’ command throws an error but still succeeds.
+- -i, --interactive command is not yet implemented
+- --config is not yet implemented